ece362-purdue/proton-labs/lab2-interrupts/README.md

 To implement the ISR, we need to keep in mind that `keypad_isr` could get called for any button press (and row pin going high), so we need to know two things to figure out the button:

 1. Which column pin is currently being driven high?
     - The function `drive_column` needs to be implemented to do this.
 In this function, drive high the pin indicated by the value of the global variable `col`, and drive all other column pins low.
 For example if `col` is 0, drive GP6 high and GP7, GP8, GP9 low.
 After doing so, increment `col` by 1.
 If `col` is 3, set `col` back to 0.
-Sleep for 25 milliseconds to allow the row pins to settle before checking them.
+    - At the end of the `drive_column` function, sleep for 25 milliseconds to allow the row pins to settle before checking them.
 This is important to ensure we have enough time to let the current reach the row pins if a button was pressed.
     - The value of `col` will therefore tell us which column is active.

 2. Which row pin is currently being pulled high?